Bioengineering/biomedical engineering work in a lab with computer

 Welcome to the Biological and Biomedical Engineering (BBME) Program!

-The BBME interfaculty graduate program involves the Department of Bioengineering in the Faculty of Engineering and the Department of Biomedical Engineering in the Faculty of Medicine and Health Sciences.
-The joint program builds on the excellence and high standard of quality of its predecessor graduate program in Biomedical Engineering through a restructuring of the program into a broader, interdisciplinary and structurally interfaculty program, accommodating more extensive areas of research and training.
+The joint program builds on the excellence and high standard of quality of its predecessor graduate program in Biomedical Engineering by restructuring the original into a broader interfaculty program, offering more extensive areas of research and training.

 The majority of graduate programs are NOT impacted by recent government announcements about tuition increases.